 Both the delay lines are designed to emulate analog tapes.
 The amount of pitch modulation can be adjusted using the Warp Knob.
 Through the feedback control, the signal path resends some of the output to the input.
 A Crosstalk knob is present to send some of the grain delay signal to the other delay line.

-- Freeze feature whereby the signal in the delay line is frozen by the plugin, and then continue to derive grains from that sound
+- Freeze feature whereby the signal in the delay line is frozen by the plugin, and then continues to derive grains from that sound

 - Auto-ducking feature which is not very common among sound design plugins but is very useful to prevent muddiness as it allows the signal to play first and then fade in the granular delay

-- Users can control the envelope threshold amount while using freeze and ducking.
-This means that while using Freeze for example if the input signal exceeds the threshold, the plugin unfreezes the signal and allows a new signal to add to the delay line again
+- You can control the envelope threshold amount while using freeze and ducking.
+This means that while using Freeze, for example, if the input signal exceeds the threshold, the plugin unfreezes the signal and allows a new signal to add to the delay line again

-- This plugin consists of more than 50 presets which are all very useful and gives users a good idea of what this plugin is capable of executing
+- This plugin consists of more than 50 presets, which are all very useful and gives you a good idea of what this plugin is capable of executing

-This plugin works on Windows 8.1 or higher for PC and MacOS 10.9 or higher for Mac.
+This plugin works on Windows 8.1 or higher for PC and macOS 10.9 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats but only supports 64-bit devices.
-Check for more details on Creative Intent’s official site.

-Overall, this plugin is capable of producing some very unique sounds by focusing on utilizing granular synthesis on delay effects.
+Overall, this plugin can produce some very unique sounds by focusing on utilizing granular synthesis on delay effects.
 This makes the Remnant plugin quite powerful and an important placement on this list.

 Fruity Granulizer is widely popular and one of the earliest releases among granulizer plugins mentioned in this review.
 It does not make the main list due to its unavailability in the market as it comes exclusively with FL Studio.

-Fruity Granulizer is well able to exceptionally execute all the functions that other plugins do like time-stretching, pitch shifting, modulation, and so on.
+Fruity Granulizer can execute all the functions that other plugins do, like time-stretching, pitch shifting, modulation, and so on.

-- Drag and drop feature which enables users to directly drag and drop the sample needed for granulation
+- Drag and drop feature, which enables you to drag and drop the sample needed for granulation directly

-- Users are able to control the panning of the grains on this plugin to add more stereo control
+- You can control the panning of the grains on this plugin to add more stereo control

-- Since this is an FL Studio plugin, it has to come with automation for all the parameters which enable users to create exciting sounds
+- Since this is an FL Studio plugin, it has to come with automation for all the parameters which enable you to create exciting sounds

-Fruity Granulizer is compatible with any system that supports FL Studio i.e. Windows 7 or higher for PC and macOS 10.13 or higher for Mac.
+Fruity Granulizer is compatible with any system that is only compatible with FL Studio, i.e., Windows 7 or higher for PC and macOS 10.13 or higher for Mac.
 It only comes in VST format and supports both 32 and 64-bit devices.

 Granular synthesis seems to be a very complex concept to comprehend and fully grasp for many users.
 The mechanics and the endless possibilities of sound design are overwhelming for a big population of producers and sound designers.
 On the bright side, there are many books and tutorials to help you fully understand granular synthesis.

-This article aims to provide users with a review of some of the most efficient and popular granulizer plugins both free and paid.
-The wide choice and the unique set of features that each plugin offers makes the market for granulizers an exciting one.
+This article aims to provide you with a review of some of the most efficient and popular granulizer plugins, both free and paid.
+The wide choice and unique features that each plugin offers make the market for granulizers an exciting one.